Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/README.md

         --parameters parameter.json
     ```

-6. Navigate to the storage account created in step 2 to see the jobs status and results.
+6. Navigate to the storage account created in step 2 to see the job status and results.

    - Job status can be found by browsing to the table in table storage browser